BRochelleFisher/BRochelleFisher.github.io/_pages/samples-cl-tech.md

   e.
 In ALT1 for _organisation_ and _organisations_, enter _organization_ and _organizations_.

-&gt; When we sorted by Word to see all the issues of _organi\*_, we saw _organizational_, with a COUNT of `1`.
+> When we sorted by Word to see all the issues of _organi\*_, we saw _organizational_, with a COUNT of `1`.
 Why not add _organizational_ on the fly?
 Answer: It is used only one time.
 We will analyze the text and find a more common rewrite in that one sentence.
 Or maybe that one instance is for _Organizational Unit (OU)_ in Active Directory.
 If so, we will make that phrase a "word".

 **NEXT**: When you are done with the most used words that you want to complete now (best practice: stop after an hour), sort the range by Count.
 We will analyze the words that are most likely to be NOT allowed: words used only one time.
 After that, go through the words in the order that best works for you.